 - Damage caused to your property or your livelihood by natural disaster.

 Right now, specifically, we are trying to target COVID-19 as a natural disaster in many of our hardship letters.
 The recession that COVID-19 caused has put about 15% of Americans out of work as I’m writing this article.
 Millions more have had a substantial reduction in their pay and work hours.
-If you have been affected by the COVID-19 Recession or if your job never came back, let us know and we might be able to help rescue your credit!
+If you have been affected by COVID or if your job never came back, let us know.
+We might be able to help rescue your credit!

 Illinois Foreclosure and Short Sale Timeline